SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

     adjustment process automatically.
 By default, a summary of results is displayed.
 It is accompanied with two graphs: an overlay graph on the left with the original unadjusted series, the seasonally-adjusted series and the trend-cycle and the *SI ratio* graph on the right.
+The diagnostics and graphs for the modelling part are discussed [here](../reference-manual/output-modelling.html)
+    The user can find also find some explanations of the [results of seasonal adjustment for X-13ARIMA-SEATS]..(/reference-manual/sa-output-X13.html) and for [TRAMO/SEATS](../reference-manual/sa-output-tramo.html)).
+	The *Main
-The diagnostics and graphs are discussed in the *JDemetra+ Reference Manual* (2017), Chapter 4 and Chapter 5 (see 5.2.2 for X-13ARIMA-SEATS, 5.2.1 for TRAMO/SEATS).
-The *Main results* panel provides a first impression of the quality of the adjustment.
+    results* panel provides a first impression of the quality of the adjustment.
 Study the diagnostics section using the vertical scrollbar.